Tech Trek

 The Tech Trek History of the Branch

-During 1998 Vicki Spilkin was president with no TT chair of our branch.
-Ann McDonald was our Education Community Chair – she helped choose Jessica Kostewa from Parkway Middle School.
+During 1998, Vicki Spilkin was president with no TT chair of our branch.
+Ann McDonald was our Education Community Chair, and she helped choose Jessica Kostewa from Parkway Middle School.
 A donor paid the $500 for the Tech Trek at Stanford and the branch paid for her airfare.

-In 1999 Tech Trek started on the UCSD campus.
-Since then, our branch has provided at least eleven dorm moms including a head dorm mom, an assistant director, and several camp directors.
-We have sent 143 girls.
+In 1999, Tech Trek started on the UCSD campus.
+Since then, our branch has provided at least eleven dorm monitors including a head dorm monitor, an assistant director, and several camp directors.
+We have sent almost 200 students to Tech Trek.

 When you consider participating in one of our branch activities, you might think about being on the Tech Trek Committee.
-You will surely find that it is a win-win situation for you as well as some very deserving 12-year-old girls.
-As a member of the committee, you will interface with middle school science/math teachers who nominate girls to go to Tech Trek camp.
-You will read essays and participate in interviews as part of the process of choosing the girls who will attend camp.
+You will surely find that it is a win-win situation for you as well as some very deserving 12-year-old campers.
+As a member of the committee, you will interface with middle school science/math teachers who nominate students to go to Tech Trek camp.
+You will read essays and participate in interviews as part of the process of choosing the students who will attend camp.
 You will be assigned a camper to assist in filling out forms and getting prepared to go to camp.
-Often, troubled households and concerned parents need reassurance and support during the process of getting their daughter ready for camp.
-Providing information and assurance to the girls and their families very often is a major task for committee members.
+During the process of getting ready for camp, campers and their families appreciate information, reassurance, and support provided by committee members.

-Once the girls go off to camp, committee members continue to follow their girls.
-You will want to go to camp on the designated visitor day to see the girls in their classes, excited about math and science; and the thrill when they describe field trips and connections made with women scientists and engineers.
-Visiting camp is an important event for all of the committee members…and we also have extended the invitation to members of our branch.
+Once the selected students go off to camp, committee members continue to follow their campers.
+You will want to go to camp on the designated visitor day to see the campers in their classes, excited about math, science, their field trips, and connections made with women scientists and engineers.
+Visiting camp is an important event for all committee members, and we also have extended the invitation to members of our branch.

 Marileen Meamari